BenMartinBaur/Azure-Virtual-Desktop/Az-Biceps-Boosterpack/readme.md

 ## Objectives

-1. Deploy Azure Virtual Desktop in an existing virtual network
+1. Deploy Azure Virtual Desktop Sessionhosts in a new virtual network
 2. All session hosts are AAD joined only
 3. Use the parameter-aad-join-example.json to provide additional variables.
 4. (Coming soon) configure role assignments and FSLogix.